Health Resources

 Avoid multiple commands.
 Ask the child to repeat the instruction before attempting the task.

-• Children with attention issues should not be humiliated in front of the class.
-They should instead be frequently praised for appropriate behaviours.
+• A child with attention issue should not be humiliated in front of the class.
+He or she should instead be frequently praised for appropriate behaviours.

 • Get the child's attention before giving important instructions.